 After school detention will be assigned by school staff as a consequence for violation of school policies.
 Detention may be served before school if available.
-Failure to serve detention may result in additional detention time, up to 30 minutes, as well as restriction from campus activities (dances, sporting events, performances, etc.).
+Failure to serve detention may result in additional detention time, up to 30 minutes, as well as Campus Pride activities, suspension in or out of school.
 The use of cell phones will not be permitted during detention.
 Detentions can be checked through the Hero App.